onlyquake/xonotic-wiki/Home.md

 ### Game Modes (or Game Types)
 In Xonotic, game modes and game types mean the same thing -- different modes/types have different goals to achieve in a game.

-The following modes are more popular ones:
+The following modes are the more popular ones:

 -   [Capture the Flag](Capture-the-Flag)
 -   [Clan Arena](Clan-Arena)